 Our full-time job is making sure you’re delighted with every print you make.
 We’ll scour every nook and cranny to figure out the problem, and do whatever we can to make it right.
 We want you to know about our tools and how we work to serve you better.

-We hope you never have to call us, but if you do, we hope this helps you understand more about what we do to help!
+We hope you never have to contact us, but if you do, we hope this helps you understand more about what we do to help!